Skip to main content

 “That’s fine, we can work with that.”

-After confirmation with Dr. Schuller’s secretary, the following day, Lori called the events manager of weddings.
+After confirmation with Dr. Schuller’s secretary, Lori called the events manager for weddings the following day.

 “Who is your Pastor?”